AdobeDocs/experience-platform.en/help/xdm/data-types/advertising-details-information.md

 ---
 title: Advertising Details Information Data Type
-description: This document provides an overview of the Advertising Details Information Experience Data Model (XDM) data type.
+description: Learn about the Advertising Details Information Experience Data Model (XDM) data type.
 ---
 # [!UICONTROL Advertising Details Information] data type

 [!UICONTROL Advertising Details Information] is a standard Experience Data Model (XDM) data type that captures key attributes related to advertisements.
 It includes information such as the ad ID, advertiser and campaign IDs, length, position within a sequence, details about the player rendering the ad, and so on.
-This data type helps track and analyze various aspects of ad performance and engagement, providing insights into how audiences interact with and respond to different advertisements.
+You can use this data type to track and analyze various aspects of ad performance and engagement, and provide insights into how audiences interact with and respond to different advertisements.

++++Select to display a diagram of the Advertising Details Information data type.
 ![A diagram of the Advertising Details Information data type.](../images/data-types/advertising-details-information.png)
++++

 | Display name               | Property        | Data type | Description                                                                                   |
 |----------------------------|-----------------|-----------|-----------------------------------------------------------------------------------------------|